Woman comparing disability insurance quotes on her laptop

 When it comes to disability insurance, not all policies are created equal.
 One critical feature often overlooked is own-occupation coverage.
 This ensures that if you become unable to perform your specific medical specialty, you will still receive benefits, even if you can work in another capacity.

 Why it matters: As a highly trained medical professional, your earning potential is closely tied to your specific skills.
 Without own-occupation coverage, you might find yourself in a situation where you’re unable to practice your specialty but are not eligible for benefits because you can still work in another field.
+For example, a surgeon who develops a tremor may no longer be able to operate, but with own-occupation coverage, they would still qualify for full benefits—even if they decided to teach, consult, or work in a non-clinical role.

 2. Residual or Partial Disability Benefits